ashwinkshenoy/ZIS-Workflow-Manager/README.md

 ## 🔨 Build Commands

-- `npm run build:zcli` - Build and package as Zendesk app This will build the app and output the contents in `dist` folder.
+- `npm run build:zcli` - Build and package as Zendesk app This will build the app and output the contents in `out` folder.
-  A zip of the app is created in `dist/tmp/` to upload in zendesk instance.
+  A zip of the app is created in `out/tmp/` to upload in zendesk instance.

 ## 🌟 Zendesk Integration